Butler Professor of Mathematics

 cryptanalysis, including an animation illustrating a theorem about order

-analogues; students mentored, their projects and career paths.
+analogues; students mentored in the 1990s, their projects and career paths.

 in popular culture: books, movies, and plays about math and